emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

 > **Part 2/3 NFT example of progressive onboarding.
 Users don't have any crypto.
 They create NFTs.
 Sell NFTs.
 Earn their crypto.
-Create named Axion Protocol accounts.**
+Create named Fermi Protocol accounts.**
 >
 > - Part 2 is a demo of the app and an overview of Jest tests using [near-api-js](/docs/api/javascript-library).
 >